-The "root" user or an administrator is able to access the user management dialog by clicking the "User Management" icon on the Welcome screen or via the "Administration" menu.
+The "root" user or any other user with administrative privileges is able to access the user management dialog by clicking the "User Management" icon on the Welcome screen or via the "Administration" menu.
 The dialog for User Management is shown in Figure 9.